Hue-Jhan/Multi-Weather-App/README.md

-# Multi Weather App
+# ☀Multi Weather App⛈
-Android Weather App in java that compares multiple Weather APIs/Scrapers to provide the best possible result, and shows daily/hourly data from each API.
+Android Weather App in java that compares multiple Weather APIs/Scrapers to provide the best possible result, and shows average daily/hourly data from each API.

 Here's a quick showcase: